 The majority of the LLP's assets and liabilities have been classified as financial instruments in accordance with IAS 32 "Financial Instruments: Presentation".
-The LLP's financial instruments comprise a deemed loan to TSB, as the seller of the mortgages, equivalent to the value of its net investment in the mortgages, cash and liquid resources, term loans, derivative contracts and various other receivables and payables.
+The LLP's financial instruments comprise a deemed loan to TSB, as the seller of the mortgages, equivalent to the value of its net investment in the mortgages, cash, term loans, derivative contracts and various other receivables and payables.

-The principal risks arising from the LLPs financial instruments are credit risk, interest rate risk and liquidity risk.
-These and other risks which may affect the LLPs performance are detailed below.
-Further analysis of the risks facing the LLP in relation to its financial instruments and the LLPs financial risk management policies is provided in note 8.
+The principal risks arising from the LLP's financial instruments are credit risk, interest rate risk and liquidity risk.
+These and other risks which may affect the LLP's performance are detailed below.
+Further analysis of the risks facing the LLP in relation to its financial instruments and the LLP's financial risk management policies is provided in note 7.